junior-ramos-dev/jrd_task_handler/README.md

 ### 3. Task Specification: `registerTasksSpecsList`

-This is an imported list of task specifications (`registerTasksSpecsList`), which outlines what tasks should be executed, in what order, and with what configurations.
+This is a list of the task specifications (`registerTasksSpecsList`), which outlines what tasks should be executed, in what order, and with what configurations.

 Structured overview of the properties from Task Specification, outlining their purposes.